تطبیق بینامتنی نگارة «رویارویی حضرت موسی(ع) و ساحران فرعون» در فالنامة تهماسبی و آیات قرآن

 عنوان مقاله [English]

-A Comparative Study of the Illustration of Moses Confronting Pharaoh's Magicians in the Falnama of Tahmasbi and Quranic Verses.
+A Comparative Study of the Illustration of Moses Confronting Pharaoh's Magicians in the Falnama of Tahmasbi and Quranic Verses

 نویسندگان [English]

-• faeze rezaee 1
+• Faeze Rezaee 1

-• davod ranjbaran 2
+• Ranjbaran Davod 2

 چکیده [English]

 Iranian artists, who have consistently drawn inspiration from sublime themes, have not overlooked illustrating Quranic narratives.
-Quranic stories, encompassing religious, mystical, wisdom, and literary aspects, have captivated Muslim artists in various eras.
+Quranic stories, encompassing religious, mystical, wisdom-oriented, and literary aspects, have captivated Muslim artists in various eras.
 One prominent example is the illustrated manuscript of the Falnama of Tahmasbi, incorporating various Islamic themes.
 Given the unparalleled status of the Quran in Islamic thought, Quranic themes and stories are considered the most significant component of the Falnama.

 In the Falnama of Tahmasbi, the scene of the encounter between Prophet Moses and the sorcerers of Pharaoh, along with his two main miracles (the luminous hand and the transformation of the staff into a serpent), is depicted.
 The objective of this research is to assess the alignment of the illustration "Confrontation of Prophet Moses (peace be upon him) and the Sorcerers of Pharaoh" with the Quranic verses to understand the relationship between the two visual and written texts.
-The questions addressed include: To what extent does the illustration "Confrontation of Prophet Moses (peace be upon him) and the Sorcerers of Pharaoh" in the Falnama of Tahmasbi align with Quranic verses?
+The addressed questions include: To what extent does the illustration "Confrontation of Prophet Moses (peace be upon him) and the Sorcerers of Pharaoh" in the Falnama of Tahmasbi align with Quranic verses?
 What sources, other than the Quran, did the illustrator utilize in visualizing this scene?

 Additional sources used in visualizing the illustration "Confrontation of Moses (PBUH) and the Sorcerers of Pharaoh" in the Falnama of Tahmasbi include Qisas al-Anbiya by Nishaburi, Falnama of Tahmasbi itself, Khamsa Nizami, and sources related to magic and exotic sciences produced either simultaneously or before the creation of the Falnama.
 Justifications for certain aspects, such as depicting the simultaneous occurrence of two events—the transformation of Prophet Moses' staff into a serpent and the luminosity of his hand—in an image from a version of Qisas al-Anbiya are evident.
 The swallowing of one of the sorcerers, referred to in a text on a neighboring page of the Falnama, can be linked to a prophecy attributed to Prophet Moses, indicating that his staff would transform into a serpent, and he would defeat one of the sorcerers.
 The riding of Prophet Moses on a serpent, associated with the radiant right hand, which has a visual pretext in a version of Qisas al-Anbiya, is also depicted.
 Additionally, the riding of sorcerers on serpents and their clothing, as seen in pretexts like Ajayeb al-Makhluqat, Asrar Qasimi, and the book on the properties and benefits of gemstones, can be observed in the Falnama of Tahmasbi.